-1. The Cost of Living
+1. What’s the Cost of Living in Your New Country?

 Moving overseas can benefit your bottom line if you pick an area that has a low cost of living.
 On the flip side, if you want to buy a home in a location where necessities like food, transportation and medical care are much more expensive than they are in your current city, moving abroad might not make sense.